FAQs About Application to CCNL and UCLA Psychology

 - Interest in a career in research on brain and cognitive function in schizophrenia and related disorders will result in the best match with my mentorship abilities and resources.
 These research goals may or may not be incorporated with clinical work, and may include a wide range of career paths.
 However, if your primary interest is in full time clinical work, there are likely to be other mentors who will be better able to support your career development.

 While we have a variety of projects both ongoing and in development, our primary areas of focus are on adolescent psychosis, and subclinical psychosis in otherwise healthy individuals.
 You can read about individual current projects here.

-Currently, the UCLA Psychology Graduate Program has made the GRE optional.
-You may take it, and you may include your scores, but your chances of admission will not change based on whether or not you have decided to send GRE scores.
+The UCLA Psychology Graduate Program does not require the GRE.
+You may take it, and you may include your scores, and it will be considered as part of the holistic review process, but your chances of admission will not change based on whether or not you have decided to send GRE scores.
 See: https://www.psych.ucla.edu/grads/prospective-students/application-instructions

 It is required to include a transcript with your application.
 While GPA is considered, there is no “cut off”, we strive to consider the applications holistically.
 If there is some reason your GPA is low either overall or during a particular period of time, and you do not believe it represents your potential, you can address that in your statements or ask your letter writers to discuss it.
 You can see average GPAs for previous years here: https://ucla.app.box.com/s/1al48o4mrc2ugwa3w0wgv90ueun6f22l